Tim Hunt: Later career

 In 1990, he began work at Imperial Cancer Research Fund, later known as the Cancer Research UK London Research Institute, in the United Kingdom, where his work focused on understanding on what makes cell go cancerous, that is: proliferate uncontrollably, with the ordinary inhibitory signals switched off.
 That same year, Hunt defined the concept of short linear motifs, parts of protein sequences that mediate interactions with other proteins.
 In 1993, the book The Cell Cycle: An Introduction, which Hunt co-authored along with Andrew Murray, was published by Oxford University Press.
 Hunt had his own laboratory at the Clare Hall Laboratories until the end of 2010, and remains an Emeritus Group Leader at the Francis Crick Institute.
 He is a member of the Advisory Council for the Campaign for Science and Engineering.
 He has served on the Selection Committee for the Shaw Prize in Life Science and Medicine.
 In 2010, Hunt joined the Academic Advisory Board of the Austrian think tank Academia Superior, Institute for Future Studies.

-Hunt is a highly regarded colleague and mentor in the research community.
-During his career he has supervised numerous PhD students including Hugh Pelham and Jonathon Pines.
+Hunt has been a mentor and collaborator to researchers in the scientific community.
+During his career, he has supervised numerous PhD students, including Hugh Pelham and Jonathon Pines.